-Pennsylvania born and raised, John was born to teenage parents who were just starting out on their own.
+A Pennsylvania native, John was born to teenage parents just starting out on their own.
 At the time, his father worked nights to put himself through college.
-John grew up in York, and later followed in his father’s footsteps to Albright College, where he played offensive tackle for the Lions.
+John grew up in York, PA, and followed in his father’s footsteps to Albright College, where he played offensive tackle for the Lions.

-The disparity between his own life and that of his ‘little’ motivated John to quit his job and join AmeriCorps, where for two years he served in Pittsburgh’s historic Hill District, helping to set up the first computer labs in the neighborhood and teaching GED classes to young mothers and fathers.
+But John wanted to do more.
+He joined AmeriCorps and served in Pittsburgh’s historic Hill District, where he helped set up the first computer labs in the neighborhood and taught GED classes to young mothers and fathers.

-He went on to earn a Masters in Public Policy from Harvard’s Kennedy School of Government, where he focused on finding solutions in social work, business, and public policy to confront urban challenges and economic inequality.
-When Pennsylvania lawmakers continued to push outdated discriminatory policies banning marriage equality, Mayor John stood up and officiated one of the first same-sex marriages in the commonwealth.
+He went on to earn a Masters in Public Policy from Harvard University’s Kennedy School of Government.

+Together, John and Gisele have fought for causes they believe in, from immigration reform to LGBTQ+ rights.
+When Pennsylvania lawmakers continued to push outdated discriminatory policies banning marriage equality, John stood up and officiated one of the first same-sex marriages in the commonwealth.

 In 2016, John decided to run for U.S. Senate to confront the inequality crisis at the highest level of government.
 Although he lost the Democratic primary, John confounded expectations, earning 20 percent of the vote as a relatively unknown candidate in a four-way race.